kapsy/hamon/README.md

 This project would also be a good starting point for those who want to build completely native Android software using OpenGL ES 2 and OpenSL ES.
 Please note that this repository contains no sound and graphics asset files.
 A placeholder set of media assets is planned for future versions.

-*Note:* as an avid Japanese learner, some of the projects comments are in Japanese.
-While I've made every effort to provide an English equivelent, some Japanese only comments might exist throughout the source code.
+*Note:* as an avid Japanese learner, some of the comments are in Japanese.
+I've made every effort to provide an English equivelent, but some Japanese only comments might still exist throughout the source code.

 # INSTALLATION